Skip to content

 Two practical takeaways:

-• The pill does not look side-effect-free just because it is oral.
+• The pill does not look side-effect-free just because it's oral.

 • Vomiting was more common in the OASIS 4 oral data than in the current Wegovy injection label table, while diarrhea looked lower.

-Again, that is not a head-to-head trial.
-But it is enough to kill the myth that the tablet is automatically the gentler version.
+Again — not a head-to-head trial.
+But it's enough to put the "the tablet is the gentle version" myth to bed.

 Novo's OASIS 4 presentation also said GI adverse events were mostly mild to moderate and that GI-related permanent discontinuation was 3.4%.
 So the tolerability story is familiar: plenty of nausea, some real drop-off, and a lot of people who settle in once titration is behind them.

-The latest U.S. prices are very different from the old list-price story
+The latest U.S. prices are a different story from the old list-price one

-This is the other place where outdated articles keep confusing people.
+Here's the other spot where outdated articles keep tripping people up.

-If you still see $1,349 thrown around as "the Wegovy price," you are looking at the old list-price framing, not the actual 2026 NovoCare self-pay ladder most shoppers will care about.
+If you still see $1,349 tossed around as "the Wegovy price," you're reading the old list-price framing — not the 2026 NovoCare self-pay ladder that most cash-pay shoppers actually deal with.

 As of the current April 2026 NovoCare pricing snapshot, the U.S. picture looks like this: